-Reconsider travel to Azerbaijan due to COVID-19 and terrorism concerns.
+Do not travel to Azerbaijan due to COVID-19.
+Reconsider travel due to terrorism concerns.

 Read the Department of State’s COVID-19 page before you plan any international travel.

 Azerbaijan has a longstanding risk presented by terrorist groups, who continue plotting possible attacks in Azerbaijan.
+For this reason, avoid unnecessary travel to the Azerbaijan-Iran border.
 Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, local government facilities, hotels, clubs, restaurants, places of worship, parks, major sporting and cultural events, educational institutions, airports, and other public areas.

 Do not travel to:

-Casualties continue to occur in the Nagorno-Karabakh conflict.
-Intermittent gunfire and occasional use of artillery systems, including land mines and mortars, result in deaths and injuries each year.
-Avoid roads near the ‘line of contact’ and roads near the international border between Armenia and Azerbaijan.
-The U.S. government is unable to provide emergency services to U.S. citizens in Nagorno-Karabakh as U.S. government employees are restricted from traveling there.
+Casualties continue to occur following the fall 2020 intensive fighting in the Nagorno-Karabakh conflict.
+Avoid roads near the former ‘line of contact’ and exercise caution on roads near the international border between Armenia and Azerbaijan.
+The U.S. government is unable to provide emergency services to U.S. citizens in and around Nagorno-Karabakh as access is restricted.
 Visit our website for Travel to High-Risk Areas.

 Read the Azerbaijan country information page.